Chesapeake Bay Fishing Report

 Another key factor is using FRESH LY for your baits.
 Frozen LY can be used but generally the fresher the bait, the better your chances of hooking up.
 Frozen will work best for chunking/throwing over the side as chum.

 Light Tackle Casting

-Anglers fishing from shore at Thomas Point have been tearing it up.
+Anglers fishing from shore at Thomas Point have been catching decent fish.
 Casting lures like Yo-Zuri Crystal 3D Minnows, Spoons & Jigs w/ Soft Plastic trailers have all been catching.
 Not a whole lot of keeper sized fish have been caught here but lots of schoolie sized fish which are fun just the same.
-Good news is May 16th brings the start of the new size regulations where anglers may keep 2 fish over 19″, one of which can be over 28″.
+Good news is May 16th brings the start of the new size regulations where anglers may keep 2 fish over 19″.

 Jigging the Bay Bridge has produced some fish but most of them are resident fish, measuring 18″-30″.
 Calvert Cliffs power plant has produced some fish but not in great numbers like we’ve seen in recent years.
 Jigging up north in the Susquehanna Flats has been decent near the edges of the channel.
 Expect the topwater bite to start in the next couple weeks once the water temps rise a bit more.

 Areas like Sandy Point, Thomas Point and Point Lookout have all been producing fish.
 Fishing bait like Alewife, Bloodworms, Soft Crab & Razor Clams are going to catch a mix of fish like Rockfish, Perch, Blue & Channel Catfish.
 Matapeake and Romancoke Piers have been better in the evening with Chunked LY and Bloodworms.